huggingface/datasets/CONTRIBUTING.md

 	make style
 	```

+You can also install [`pre-commit`](https://pre-commit.com/) to format your code automatically each time you commit: `pip install pre-commit`.
+To activate it, run `pre-commit install` in the project root directory.

 7. Once you're happy with your contribution, add your changed files and make a commit to record your changes locally:

 	```bash